 Composite decking products requires more of an initial investment compared to timber decking.
 But, although it may seem significantly more, the value of the product is worthwhile due to its longevity.

 Timber Decking is the original building material coming in both hardwood and softwood.
 All outdoor timber decking requires maintenance and care to ensure a long-lasting look.
-We feature four natural timber products, these being:
+We feature a range of natural timber products, including…

 Timber decking comes in a variety of species that are highly resilient and durable.
 The wood has a sleek natural look that can be modified to complement an outdoor colour scheme.
 It is easy to stain or can simply be left raw for a more natural, weathered appearance.

 The surface can tend to fade and change in the climate, so regular maintenance is necessary.
 This will include resealing and resurfacing throughout the life of the product.